Apr 08

 Go back and read the story of Joshua and the fall of the wall of Jericho in Joshua 5:13-6:21.
 I know it ends in a bloody mess.
 The Sunday school teachers left that part off the flannel board story.
 Don’t get stuck on that.
 Concentrate on those laps around the wall.
 On what day do you think you would have started grumbling?

 On what day do you think you would have thought Joshua had a crazy plan?
-On what day would you have wanted to give up?
-On what day did they see the victory?

 I hope this gives you hope!
 Keep going!
-One more day.
+One.
+More.
+Day.
 One more lap.
 But who knows, it could be your last.

 More from the Girlfriends